Korvosa Staffords

 General Appearance

 *Be advised that no reputable breeder will purposely breed blue dogs.
-Blue dogs do not meet the standard naturally.
-Due to the backyard breeders, many blues now have Colour Dilute Alopecia and allergies, or produce affected puppies.
+Due to the backyard breeders, many blues now have Colour Dilute Alopecia and/or allergies, or produce affected puppies.
 Blues are not rare, and no blue dog has ever obtained a champion in the country of origin.

 Though a relatively healthy breed, responsible breeders prioritize comprehensive health testing before breeding.
 For instance, the most effective way to reduce the risk of hip dysplasia is to breed dogs with certified healthy hips.
 Similarly, ensuring puppies are free from hereditary cataracts requires selecting parents who are unaffected by the condition.